The Bray Road Beast (film)

-The Bray Road Beast is a 2018 American documentary film about the Beast of Bray Road, a purported humanoid wolf-life creature allegedly sighted in Elkhorn, Walworth County, Wisconsin.
+The Bray Road Beast is a 2018 American documentary film about the Beast of Bray Road, a purported humanoid wolf-like creature allegedly sighted in Elkhorn, Walworth County, Wisconsin.
 Directed and co-produced by Seth Breedlove, the film is the seventh documentary by his production company Small Town Monsters.
 It is narrated by Lyle Blackburn and features both animated sequences and live-action reenactments of alleged sightings of the titular cryptid.
 The music for the film was composed by Brandon Dalo and Underoath member Chris Dudley.

 The Bray Road Beast was released on DVD and streaming services on October 5, 2018.

 Production

 The Bray Road Beast was financed in part by a crowdfunding campaign on the website Kickstarter, which production company Small Town Monsters launched in February 2018 in order to raise funds for both The Bray Road Beast and two other documentaries, The Flatwoods Monster: A Legacy of Fear and On the Trail of Champ.